What We Can Learn from the Parents of Condoleezza Rice, Pianist and Politician

 Last week I had the privilege of hearing Condoleezza Rice give the keynote address at the MTAC (Music Teachers of California) conference where the theme was "Breaking Barriers."
 It was an honor I soon won't forget; first, of course, because of the spectacular story of inspiration Ms Rice wove and secondly, because I took notes!
 Not copious notes but, enough to build an outline to share.

 After a week of musing over Ms Rice's speech, I made some insights about her story and parenting styles.
 I hope you'll read to the end as I'd love to hear your thoughts.
+It’s a great post to download and share with your student families.

 Piano as a Child